 On high-end amplifiers, you may find that there are two sets of speaker connectors, which makes the process of connecting the necessary wires much easier.

 The main thing to ensure here is that you use identical speaker cables.
-That means they should be purchased from the same manufacture, and be carbon copies of each other.
+That means they should be purchased from the same manufacturer and be carbon copies of each other.

 The positive side of the cable mustn’t be in contact with the negative side.